xpack/web-doxygen/website/docs/api/classes/vhdl-parser-tokenmgrerror.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Returns a detailed message for the Error when it is thrown by the token manager to indicate a lexical error. <a href="#a50f498a288427b988cd7021a977378f8">More...</a></p>
+Returns a detailed message for the Error when it is thrown by the token manager to indicate a lexical error. <a href="#a50f498a288427b988cd7021a977378f8">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">